American Red Cross - Hawaii - Prepare for Hurricane / Disaster Resources & Tips

 The American Red Cross in Hawaii prevents and alleviates human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.

-The Hawaii State Chapter provides the following programs and services in the State of Hawaii.
+The American Red Cross of Hawaii provides the following programs and services in the State of Hawaii:

 - Disaster Relief